optimalisatie/exec.js/README.md

 new exec(code,onmessage,null,{"default-src":"domain.com"});
 ```

-The `allow-scripts` and `allow-same-origin` parameters are enabled by default.
+The `allow-scripts` and `allow-same-origin` sandbox parameters are enabled by default.
 Sandbox isolation is disabled by default.

 ### Notes on multi-threading